balderdashy/sails-docs/concepts/Sessions/sessions.md

 ##### Scenario 1: The request header has no *cookie property*

-If the header does not contain a cookie property, a `sid` is created in the session and a default session dictionary is added to `req` (i.e. `req.session`).
+If the header does not contain a cookie property, a `sid` is created in the session and a default session dictionary is added to `req` (e.g. `req.session`).
 At this point you can make changes to the session property (usually in a controller/action).
 For example, let's look at the following *login* action:

 ```javascript
 module.exports = {